Indianapolis 500 (pinball)

 Indianapolis 500 is a pinball machine designed by Dennis Nordman and produced by Midway (under the Bally brand name) released in June 1995.
 It is based on the sporting event of the same name.

 Design

 The designer initially had trouble deciding what features to include, but knew he wanted to emphasize speed.
 The turbo multi-ball and the spinning car evolved as ways to show this.

 The game includes a shaker motor.

 The game introduced an improved version of jumper bumpers.

 The three voices in the game are commentators Paul Page (longtime "Voice of the '500'"), and three-time Indy 500 winner Bobby Unser, and the announcer Tom Carnegie, who was a legend at the Indianapolis Motor Speedway for 50 years.

+Williams vice-president Joe Dillon said the game was "geared for aficionados" rather than the more general player.

 Layout and gameplay

 This game has no sink-holes and many targets and is one of the first pinball machines to feature light up targets.
 Such an object is a square plastic target, that is a little larger than one of the RIVER targets in White Water, or the REPAIR targets in Doctor Who and divided into four quadrants.
 Each quadrant can light up.
 The targets are completed if they are hit 4 times.